Andy Slavitt: Biden administration

 In January 2021, it was announced that Slavitt would be named a temporary senior advisory position on COVID-19 in the Biden administration.
-On January 16, Slavitt formally joined Biden’s coronavirus response team with the title of Senior Advisor.
-At the time, he told reporters he expected to serve in the role for four months.
+On January 16, Slavitt formally joined Biden's coronavirus response team with the title of Senior Advisor.
+At the time, he told reporters he expected to be in the role for four months.

-In his public-facing role, Slavitt regularly briefed reporters on the administration’s public health efforts, including addressing public concerns about vaccine availability in a January 27 NPR interview and announcing a $230 million agreement to increase production of over-the-counter, at-home coronavirus tests in a February 1 press conference.
-He also promoted the administration’s nationwide vaccination efforts in his public appearances, telling CBS This Morning on April 26, "If [the unvaccinated] look at the over 130 million Americans that have been vaccinated, how much safer they are...and compare that to the incredibly modest risk of taking a vaccine", most Americans would be enthusiastic to get vaccinated.
-Slavitt’s tenure as Senior Advisor coincided with nearly 140 million completed vaccinations, or just under half (42%) of all Americans.
+In his public-facing role, Slavitt regularly briefed reporters on the administration's public health efforts, including addressing public concerns about vaccine availability in a January 27 NPR interview and announcing a $230 million agreement to increase production of over-the-counter, at-home coronavirus tests in a February 1 press conference.
+He also promoted the administration's nationwide vaccination efforts in his public appearances, telling CBS This Morning on April 26, "If [the unvaccinated] look at the over 130 million Americans that have been vaccinated, how much safer they are...and compare that to the incredibly modest risk of taking a vaccine", most Americans would be enthusiastic to get vaccinated.

-Slavitt received media attention for his nonpartisan approach, in particular for comments in March 2021 praising the Trump administration’s vaccine development effort Operation Warp Speed.
+Slavitt received media attention for his nonpartisan approach, in particular for comments in March 2021 praising the Trump administration's vaccine development effort Operation Warp Speed.
 "We’re grateful for the work that came before us", he told Fox News.
 "I would absolutely tip my hat...the Trump administration made sure we got, in record time, a vaccine up and out.
 That’s a great thing."

 At a May 2021 White House briefing, Slavitt revealed that his teenage son Zach continued to suffer serious lingering medical effects from an earlier bout of COVID-19.
 He cited symptoms including tachycardia, shortness of breath, and flu-like symptoms while urging Americans with families to vaccinate their children aged 12 to 15 as soon as possible.

 Slavitt stepped down from his role on June 9, 2021.
 Upon news of his departure, prominent public health officials including Director of the U.S. National Institute of Allergy and Infectious Disease Anthony Fauci praised Slavitt as a "class act" and said "we will miss you greatly".
 Former Food and Drug Administration Commissioner Scott Gottlieb commended Slavitt for "answering the call to service at a critical moment in public health".

 Preventable published in 2021

-On September 8, 2020, Slavitt announced that St. Martin’s Press would publish a book of his about the pandemic.
+On September 8, 2020, Slavitt announced that St. Martin's Press would publish a book of his about the pandemic.
 Preventable: The Inside Story of How Leadership Failures, Politics, and Selfishness Doomed the U.S. Coronavirus Response debuted on June 15, 2021.
 According to the publisher, the book offers the "definitive inside account of the United States’ failed response to the coronavirus pandemic", with Slavitt detailing "what he saw and how much could have been prevented".